denizzeybek/Vue3-ts-boilerplate/README.md

 yarn install
 ```

-Or you can use this project as a theme by clicking the 'Use this template' button above.
+Or you can use this project as a template by clicking the 'Use this template' button above.

 ## Development